tailwindlabs/tailwindcss.com/source/docs/adding-base-styles.blade.md

 ## Using classes in your HTML

-If you just want to apply some global styling to the `html` or `body` elements, consider just adding existing classes to those elements in your HTML instead of writing new CSS:
+If you want to apply some global styling to the `html` or `body` elements, consider adding existing classes to those elements in your HTML instead of writing new CSS:

 ```html
 <!doctype html>